Mataram kingdom: Historiography

-Native Javanese mythology and beliefs composed in the Mataram Sultanate era (circa 17th century), but probably originating from an earlier period, mentioned a semi-mythological kingdom named Medang Kamulan, which in Javanese translates to "Medang the origin" kingdom.
+Native Javanese mythology and beliefs composed in the Mataram Sultanate era (circa 17th century AD), but probably originating from an earlier period, mentioned a semi-mythological kingdom named Medang Kamulan, which in Javanese translates to "Medang the origin" kingdom.
 The kingdom is mentioned in the myth of Dewi Sri and also Aji Saka.
 This is probably the remnant of vague native Javanese collective memory of the existence of an ancient kingdom called "Medang".

 Current knowledge of historical Javanese civilisation is thus primarily derived from: